The Unbearable Lightness of Mathematics, Solo Exhibition, 2020

 Solo Exhibition, Mercury 20 Gallery, Oakland, CA

-Since 2014, Pantea Karimi’s work has been an exploration into the pages of medieval and early modern scientific manuscripts.
-Karimi’s current project reflects on her intensive science training in high school with the aim of becoming a doctor; a goal that she abandoned to pursue an art career.
-This project revisits her interest in the topic through the lens of art.
+The exhibition reflects on Karimi’s intensive science training in high school with the aim of becoming a doctor; a goal that she abandoned to pursue an art career.

 White and branded footwear, bright-colored socks, backpacks, polished nails, makeup kits, cassettes, and glossy posters of Western celebrities were the forbidden items that kept hundreds of teenage girls—who were otherwise sheathed in full hijabs—at the schoolyard before attending their classes.
 The long lines and the frustrating process of searching for these items by the school authorities were to assure that everyone conformed to the rules of public life in the Islamic Republic of Iran.
 The story of coming-of-age in post-revolutionary Iran is accompanied by the pressure placed on the youth for excelling in mathematics, arguably the most esteemed subject of study.